Rare and hard-to-find seeds for North American gardens! We ship from Ontario, Canada, to most of the world!

 Rosa glauca is a deciduous arching shrub of cinnamon-coloured arching canes 1.5-3 m tall.
 The most distinctive feature is its leaves, which are glaucous blue-green to coppery or purplish, and covered with a waxy bloom; they are 5-10 cm long and have 5-9 leaflets.
 The fragile, clear pink flowers are 2.5-4 cm in diameter, and are produced in clusters of two to five.
 The fruit is a dark red globose hip 10-15 mm in diameter.

 This rose was not widely grown in gardens until the end of the 19th century, when its refined wildness and beauty out of the flowering season first began to be appreciated.
 The flower petals fall off easily in the spray from watering hoses, as well as from wind and rain.
-The species is naturalised in northern Europe north of its native range, particularly in Scandinavia.
+The species is naturalized in northern Europe north of its native range, particularly in Scandinavia.

 This plant has gained the Royal Horticultural Society's Award of Garden Merit.